 Pursuant to the contractual arrangements among Lanting Jishi, and Lanting VIEs and the contractual arrangements among Qianhai Xuyi and Ezbuy VIEs, Lanting Jishi and Qianhai Xuyi can charge Lanting VIEs and Ezbuy VIEs, respectively, service fees equal to substantially all of their net income.
-After paying the withholding taxes applicable to the revenue and earnings of Lanting Jishi and Qianhai Xuyi, respectively, making appropriations for its statutory reserve requirement and retaining any profits from accumulated profits, the remaining net profits of Lanting Jishi and Qianhai Xuyi would be available for distribution to their sole shareholder, respectively, Light In The Box Limited and Ezbuy Holdings Limited, and from Light In The Box Limited and Ezbuy Holdings Limited to us.
+After paying the withholding taxes applicable to the revenue and earnings of Lanting Jishi and Qianhai Xuyi, respectively, making appropriations for its statutory reserve requirement and retaining any profits from accumulated profits, the remaining net profits of Lanting Jishi and Qianhai Xuyi would be available for distribution to their sole shareholder, respectively, Light In The Box Limited and Ezbuy Holdings Limited to us.